 You don’t even need to own fishing gear, because it is available for loan from Minnesota State Parks.
 We have borrowed fishing gear at William O’Brien State Park.
 It was very easy to do and a park ranger stopped by to give the girls pointers.
-Note that if you can’t make it to Take a Kid Fishing Weekend, Minnesota residents generally can fish in state parks without a fishing license, unless the body of water requires a trout stamp.
+Note that if you can’t make it to any of the Take a Kid Fishing Days, Minnesota residents generally can fish in state parks without a fishing license, unless the body of water requires a trout stamp.

 Print a Fish Poster To Remember Take A Kid Fishing Weekend